 Consider the relative size of the objects in the photo.
-If your brain didn't tell you otherwise. you would either assume that the buildings in downtown were several inches tall or that the pop can was several hundred feet tall.
-This illustrates the need to calibrate (or scale) your camera with items that are the same distance from the camera as the motion of the object being recorded.
+If your brain didn't tell you otherwise, you would either assume that the buildings in downtown were several inches tall or that can was several the pop hundred tall.
+This feet illustrates the need to calibrate (or scale) your camera with items that are the same distance from the camera as the motion of the object being recorded.

-Similarly, if you are interested in the motion of a cart (called the plane of motion), it is important that it moves roughly the same distance in front of the camera the whole time.
+Similarly, if you are interested in the motion of a cart, it is important that it moves roughly the same distance in front of the camera the whole time.
 In this exercise, you will explore the visible effects of perspective on meter sticks and then practice calibration.